clij/clij2-docs/reference_labelToMask.md

 ## labelToMask
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Masks a single label in a label map: Sets all pixels in the target image to 1, where the given label index was present in the label map.
+Masks a single label in a label map.

+Sets all pixels in the target image to 1, where the given label index was present in the label map.
 Other pixels are set to 0.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_labelToMask(Image label_map_source, Image mask_destination, Number label_index);
+Ext.CLIJ2_labelToMask(Image label_map_source, ByRef Image mask_destination, Number label_index);
 ```